nim-lang/Nim/doc/intern.md

   Add os/cpu compiler/linker flags.

-If the `--os` or `--cpu` options aren't passed to the compiler, then Nim will determine the current host os, cpu and endianess from `system.cpuEndian`, `system.hostOS` and `system.hostCPU`.
+If the `--os` or `--cpu` options aren't passed to the compiler, then Nim will determine the current host os, cpu and endianness from `system.cpuEndian`, `system.hostOS` and `system.hostCPU`.
 Those values are derived from `compiler/platform.nim`.